На русском языке

 ~\nabla ^{\mu }A_{{\mu }}=0.

-The continuity equations for the corresponding four-currents in the curved spacetime are as follows:
+Continuity equations for corresponding four-currents in curved spacetime are as follows:

-The equation of motion of the matter under the action of the fields is as follows:
+Equation of motion of matter under action of fields is:

 ~F_{{\mu \nu }}j^{\nu }+s_{{\mu \nu }}J^{\nu }=F_{{\mu \nu }}j^{\nu }+\Phi _{{\mu \nu }}J^{\nu }+u_{{\mu \nu }}J^{\nu }+f_{{\mu \nu }}J^{\nu }+h_{{\mu \nu }}J^{\nu }+\gamma _{{\mu \nu }}J^{\nu }+w_{{\mu \nu }}J^{\nu }=0.